ibm-cloud-docs/apps/ts_apps.md

 {{site.data.keyword.cloud_notm}} doesn't yet provide automatic failover from one region to another.
 {: tsCauses}

 You can use a DNS provider that supports intelligent failover among many ID addresses, and manually configure your DNS settings to enable the automatic failover between {{site.data.keyword.cloud_notm}} regions.
-DNS providers with this feature include NSONE, Akamai, Dyn.
+DNS providers with this feature include NSONE, Akamai, and Dyn.
 {: tsResolve}

 When you configure your DNS settings, you must specify the public IP addresses of the {{site.data.keyword.cloud_notm}} regions that your apps are running in.
 To get the public IP address of an {{site.data.keyword.cloud_notm}} region, use the `nslookup` command.
 For example, you can type the following command in a command line window.